 - Observe ongoing behavior of individuals who have displayed disruptive or concerning behavior.

 - Assess threat/risk, available resources, and long-term success.

 - Recommend initiation of internal investigation of incidents, voluntary/involuntary removal from campus, no contact orders, etc.

-- Establish Return to Campus criteria with the Associate Vice President for Student Affairs and Dean of Students.
+- Establish Return to Campus criteria with the Assistant Vice President/Dean of Students.